hyojaekim03/hyojaekim03/README.md

 **💻 Computer Engineering @ UW**
 **🧠 AI Research @ Hamming.Ai (WAT.ai)**

 Exploring and developing scalable solutions across all aspects of software engineering.
-Currently deep diving into LLMs and their applications - specifically code generation in LLMs.
+Currently deep diving into LLMs and its applications - specifically code generation in LLMs.

 <!---
 Each icon is set to size 30.
 The image width should be 30 * # of images on the row